wayism/org/content/books/divine-taras/_index.md

 </div>

-# theWAY to the Divine Taras
+## A sacred collection of devotional poetry and correspondence between humans and their Divine Taras
 ## Connect and Walk with your Divine Guide

 *Compiled by Salvar Dàosenglu*